congma/lru_ng/doc/source/api-reference.rst

    :ref:`introduction:caveats with callbacks`, the purge will ignore the return value of the callback and suppress exceptions raised in there.

-   :return: Number of items purged.
+   :return: Number of items purged, or -1 in the case of error.

 .. py:method:: LRUDict._suspend_purge
    :property: